 Net loss attributable to the non-controlling interest.
 Our Mexico farm operations are owned through GCE Mexico I, LLC, a Delaware limited liability company ("GCE Mexico").
 We own 50% of the common membership interests of GCE Mexico and one investor currently owns the other 50% of the common membership interests.
 The proceeds from the sale of the preferred membership units, and from subsequent capital contributions, have been used to fund the operations of Asideros Globales Corporativo 1 ("Asideros 1") and Asideros Globales Corporativo 2 ("Asideros 2"), each of which have acquired land in Mexico that, collectively, constitute our first two Jatropha farms.
-Asideros Globales Corporativo 3 ("Asideros 3") acquired our third farm in October 2011, but had no impact on the results of our operations.
+Asideros Globales Corporativo 3 ("Asideros 3") acquired our third farm in October 2011.
 GCEH directly owns 1% of Asideros 1, Asideros 2 and Asideros 3, and the balance is owned by GCE Mexico.
 Accordingly, we own 50.5% of Asideros 1, Asideros 2 and Asideros 3 either directly or through our common membership interest in GCE Mexico.
 As such, our consolidated financial statements include the accounts of the Asideros farm entities.
 Under GCE Mexico's LLC Agreement, the net loss allocated from these entities to GCE Mexico is then further allocated to the members of GCE Mexico according to the investment balances.
 Accordingly, since the common membership interest did not make a capital contribution, all of the losses allocated to GCE Mexico have been further allocated to the preferred membership interest.
-The net loss attributable to the non-controlling interest in the accompanying Consolidated Statement of Operations represents the allocation of the net loss of GCE Mexico to the preferred membership interest.
+The net loss attributable to the non-controlling interest in the accompanying Consolidated Statement of Operations represents the allocation of the net loss of GCE Mexico to the preferred membership interests.

-Net income/loss attributable to Global Clean Energy Holdings, Inc. The Company recorded net losses of \$347,269 and \$675,735 for the three and six months ended June 30, 2014, respectively as compared with \$737,878 and \$975,881 in the same periods of 2013.
+Net income/loss attributable to Global Clean Energy Holdings, Inc. The Company recorded net income of \$58,226 and loss of \$617,509 for the three and nine months ended September 30, 2014, respectively as compared with losses of \$382,285 and \$1,640,256 in the same periods of 2013.
 The amount of advisory and management services that we render at the corporate level, the amount of revenues generated from our Jatropha farms in Mexico, and on the amount of revenues we generate from our new Camelina operations increase our ability to generate net income in the future.
 In addition to incurring farm operating expenses in Mexico for our Jatropha operations, we will continue to accrue interest expense on the mortgages that encumber the Tizimin, Mexico, farms.
 We anticipate that we will generate new revenues from our Camelina operations and that revenues from our Jatropha farm operations will increase.